Why France? Why Now?

 I get asked this a lot, and it isn’t an easy answer.
-After having made the move, I understand now that it has to do with where I find myself in life.
+After having made the move, I understand now that it has to do with where I find myself in life, a bit footloose and with definable available time in front of me.

 So, yes, this all started in 2016, when Trump was elected the first time.
 I realized that my thinking was not in line with a great portion of the American population.
 That is when the seed was sown.
 But that did not turn out to be the deciding factor.
 And I do think becoming a grass-roots activist for change would be a more courageous move than leaving the country.
 Today, 100 or so days into the second time around, I, like so many of my friends, am embarrassed and saddened by the current leadership of the United States.